hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 	</figure>

 I'm not sure why this happens [<sup><a id="fnr.7" name="fnr.7" class="footref" href="#fn.7">7</a></sup>],
-but from the onset-of-fairness curve, we can select parameters to ensure our dice is statistically fair.
+but from this "onset-of-fairness" curve, we can select parameters to ensure our dice is statistically fair.

 #### Conclusion